 While cleaning up may be a chore for the mom of the house, kids can enjoy some “fun” jobs.
 Take out the dirty dishes that are safe for kids to wash and have them wash dishes with way too much soap and water.
 They can also take a sponge and soap and clean cabinet doors or even floors.
 It may not be up to your standards, but it will be fun and slightly cleaner!

 Painter’s tape is cheap and can provide hours of fun.
 Take tape and create lines on the floor for kids to jump over, around, or take giant steps.
 Six lines of tape can easily give you five different games.
 One line of tape?
 Talk about a cheap activity!

 Building a fort out of a table or chairs and some blankets is the quintessential indoor fun activity.
 It does not use anything that needs to be purchased and can be an excellent distraction for the kids while putting up a pot of soup or doing a quick survey online.

 Hear me out… this may seem unexciting, but kids enjoy it.
 Any toy works for this, but Clicks, Lego, or Magnatiles are great for this.
 Have them sort it all by color (either in piles or in towers).
-Not only does it take a long time, but it’s a great lesson in color sorting.
+It takes a long time, and it’s a great lesson in color sorting.